sandeepsnairms/RecipeGuide_CosmosDBNoSQLSemanticKernel/README.md

 4)	**Perform Search:** The third option in the application runs the search based on the user query.
 Semantic Kernel will
-- Convert teh user query to an embedding using the Open AI service.
+    - Convert the user query to an embedding using the Open AI service.
     - Send the embedding to Azure Cognitive Search to perform a vector search.

     The vector search attempts to find vectors that are close to the supplied vector and returns a list of items.
 We utilize the search results to retrieve the recipe documents from Cosmos DB, convert them to strings.

-Finally  the Semantic Kernel is used generate a  chat completion  prompts.
-During this process, we  include the shortlisted recipes as system prompt.
-The user query is passed as user message and the instructions are provided in the chat  constructor .
+Finally  the Semantic Kernel is used generate a  chat completions.
+During this process, we  include the shortlisted recipes as system message, the user query as user message and the instructions are provided in the chat  constructor.